FhlostonParadise/carsonfranklincom-a253a/content/_index.md

 sections:
   - section_id: hero
     type: section_hero
-    title: I think this will work.
+    title: 'More Detail, Less Noise'
     content: >
       I'm a little happier with this idea moving ahead.
 I will take a bit more effort up front, and I hate to lose any work already done, but eh...
 It